Women's Health Nurse Practitioner

 Students gain expertise in educating women on prevention and health as well as diagnosing, managing and treating common and complex prenatal and reproductive health conditions.

-Because the women’s health specialty includes many of the same primary care courses as the family nurse practitioner, the adult/gerontological nurse practitioner, and nurse-midwifery programs, graduates are fully prepared to provide primary care for women.
+Because the women’s health specialty includes many of the same primary care courses as the family nurse practitioner, adult/gerontological nurse practitioner and nurse-midwifery programs, graduates are fully prepared to provide primary care for women.

-In addition, your experiences in this integrative, holistic, interprofessional program are augmented by the University of Minnesota’s Academic Health Center collaborative practice initiatives and its Center for Spirituality and Healing.
+In addition, your learning in this integrative, holistic, interprofessional program is augmented by the University of Minnesota’s health sciences collaborative practice initiatives and the Earl E. Bakken Center for Spirituality and Healing.